Hussein380/Hussein380/README.md

 ## Projects

 - [Airbnb Clone](link) - An Airbnb clone replicating the original website's design, architecture and functionality.
 I focused on the frontend development, implementing HTML, CSS, and JavaScript to create a user-friendly interface.Backend that connect to server.
+Working on te backend currently.

 ![Airbnb Clone Screenshot](https://i.imgur.com/UeXnVSl_d.webp?maxwidth=128&shape=square)